Akuli/porcupine/README.md

 ### Other Linux distributions

 Install Python 3.7 or newer with pip and tkinter somehow.
+If you want drag and drop support, also install tkdnd for the Tcl interpreter that tkinter uses.
-Then run these
+Then run these commands:
-commands:

     python3 -m pip install --user --upgrade pip wheel python3 -m pip install https://github.com/Akuli/porcupine/archive/v0.88.0.zip